jhelpgg/AndroidEngine3D/tasks/src/doc/Post.md

 Then register the user in `PostOffice` with the method `registerUser`.
 Each user must have a different name.

-Onec register the `PostUser` can receive message or send message with its method `toUser` or `toGroup`.
+Once register the `PostUser` can receive message or send message with its method `toUser` or `toGroup`.

 If the `PostUser` is not registered, it can't send message, so no message are delivered.